Charitable Trust, Bolpur, West Bengal

 We guide the establishment of kitchen gardens for all Santal families, we promote crop-rotation, and cultivation of Moringa oleifera and Amaranthus tricolor as key plants for achieving dietary diversity and enriching community-feeding interventions.

 We provide interactive awareness trainings in topics like breastfeeding, complementary feeding, healthy family diet, hygiene, how to recognize sickness in the child, how to prevent TB to spread, family planning and agricultural aspects.
 Further we do active cooking sessions inside the household and provide community-based feeding programs.
+We distribute supplementary food to all children aged below 2 years "NutriMix" (roasted wheat-lentil powder with sugar, milk, oil enriched with vegetables and fruits from the kitchen garden) and older ones when being severely wasted & we offer long-term iron therapy to all children below 2 years and older ones when Hb<10g/dl (moderate/severe anemia).

 Step by step we want to change food habits, improve hygiene habits and stabilize the health of children and mothers.